chicshin/TikiTalka/README.md

 ## Welcome to TikiTalka

-Real-time chat application with multiple users in ios.
+Real-time chat application with multiple users in ios devices.

 # Screenshots